 Now that we know how to prepare for the difficult seasons, we can remember to pray and press on, knowing we are all running alongside one another, finding the push and pressing on—until we hear our Heavenly Father say, “Well done.”

 Question: At what point in your ministry did you need to “press on” when you faced challenging circumstances?

-Caris Snider is a Christian Communicator who shares the hope of God through speaking, writing, and coaching.
+Caris Snider is a Christian Communicator who shares the hope of God through speaking, and writing.
 She is the author of Anxiety Elephants 31 Day Devotional, and Anxiety Elephants 90 Day Devotional for Tween Boys and Girls.
 She has two new books coming in 2023—There’s An Elephant on My Chest picture book, and Car Line Mom 100 Day Devotional.
 She shares from her experiences of overcoming depression, anxiety, fear, and shame.
 Caris desires to help women of all generations to see their value and worth through the eyes of the Lord to grow in their faith and mental health.